-Houston, TX, USA – The Gordy, the latest and brightest hub for the performing arts in the city of Houston, chose to equip its three stunning new theater spaces with stage lighting technology from Vari-Lite and Strand.
+Houston, TX, USA – The Gordy, the latest and brightest hub for the performing arts in the city of Houston, chose to equip its three stunning new theater spaces with stage lighting technology from Vari-Lite.

 The Gordy is the new $35m home of Stages, one of Houston’s best-known performing arts producers.
 After being based just along the road on Allen Parkway for more than 30 years, the opportunity arose in 2014 for Stages to purchase a nearby site on Rosine Street, a former warehouse archive belonging to the Museum of Fine Arts, Houston.
 A major fundraising program was set in motion and plans were formed to create a new jewel in Houston’s performing arts scene.

 Renowned architects, Gensler, joined forces with international theatre consultancy, Charcoalblue, to design the building that would become The Gordy.
 In 2017, as plans progressed, a $5m donation from local philanthropists Russell and Glenda Gordy – one of the largest individual donations in support of the performing arts in Houston’s history – gave the new center its name.
 This was followed in 2019 by a $2.5m gift from Lester and Sue Smith.
 With the momentum generated by such support from local civic leaders and donors, The Gordy took shape as one of the finest new theater complexes in North America.

 The Gordy boasts three stages in all – the thrust of the 252-seat Sterling Stage, the arena format of the 220-seat Lester and Sue Smith Stage, and a flexible black box style space, the 134-seat Rochelle and Max Levit Stage.
 “Together, they provide a varied and dynamic setting for live theater experiences of all kinds, from world premiere plays to jukebox musicals and everything in between,” says Joel Burkholder, The Gordy’s Production Manager and Technical Director.